Pope rules any baptized lay Catholic, including women, can head Vatican departments | Law-Order

 Pope rules any baptized lay Catholic, including women, can head Vatican departments

-The principles section of the constitution says "any member of the faithful can head a dicastery (Curia department) or organism" if the pope decides that are qualified and appoints them.
-It makes no distinction between lay men and lay women.
-The 1988 constitution stated that departments were to be headed a cardinal or a bishop and assisted by a secretary, experts, and administrators.
+The principles section of the constitution says "any member of the faithful can head a dicastery (Curia department) or organism" if the pope decides they are qualified and appoints them.
+The 1988 constitution stated that departments, with a few exceptions, were to be headed by a cardinal or bishop and assisted by a secretary, experts and administrators.

+The new constitution makes no distinction between lay men and lay women, although appointing a lay person depended on the "particular competence, power of government and function" of the department.
+The overall constitution allows for departments to have their own internal constitutions.

+At least two of them, the department for bishops and the department for clergy, will continue to be headed by men because only men can be priests in the Catholic Church, experts said.
+The department for consecrated life, which is responsible for religious order, could conceivably be headed by a nun in the future, the experts said.
+It is now headed by a cardinal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)